1) What happens if it rains?

 This really depends on the day of your event.
 If there is space on the track after your event then this shouldn’t be a problem, provided we are operating within our opening time restrictions.
 Weekends however are very often fully booked.
 If you don’t turn up on time we may have to change your event or cancel it completely (there is a charge for this).
 If you have one of those friends who is always late, just tell them an earlier time to arrive.
 We cannot get started on some of our events until your entire party have arrived and are ready to go.
 Please just turn up on time!

 13) Can we bring our own food?

 No, We now have an on-site cafeteria selling hot or cold food and drinks.
-Food and drink not purchased on the premesis cannot be consumed on the premesis. (birthday cakes are exempt).
+Food and drink not purchased on the premises cannot be consumed on the premises. (birthday cakes are exempt).

 14) Do you have weight restrictions?

 Yes, we recommend drivers over 20 stone do not use our karts.

 15) Our child is 8 but under the minimum height requirement.
 Can he still kart?